Continuous-time trading and the emergence of probability: Other connections with literature

-The First FTAP is less closely connected with Theorem~\ref{thm:main}; it also weakens the two statements whose equivalence is asserted by the Second FTAP, but it weakens them in a direction very different from Theorem~\ref{thm:main}.
-However, there are still important, albeit less direct, connections.
-The main financial notion used in the First FTAP is the no-arbitrage condition.
-There are two places where the arbitrage-type notions enter the picture in this paper.
+The notion of arbitrage is pivotal in mathematical finance; in particular, it enters both the First FTAP and the generalized Second FTAP.
+This paper's results and discussions were not couched in terms of arbitrage, although there were two places where arbitrage-type notions did enter the picture.

-First, we used the notion of coherence in Section~\ref{sec:expectation}.
+First, we used the notion of coherence in Section~\ref{sec:coherence}.
 The most standard notion of arbitrage is that no trading strategy can start from zero capital and end up with positive capital that is strictly positive with a strictly positive probability.
-Our condition of coherence is very similar but weaker; and of course, it does not involve probabilities.
+Our condition of coherence is similar but much weaker; and of course, it does not involve probabilities.
 We show that this condition is satisfied automatically in our framework.

-The second place where we need arbitrage-type notions is in the interpretation of results such as Corollaries~\ref{cor:increase}--\ref{cor:Taylor}.
+The second place where we need arbitrage-type notions is in the interpretation of results such as Corollaries~\ref{cor:increase} and \ref{cor:vi}--\ref{cor:Taylor}.
 For example, Corollary~\ref{cor:vi} implies that $\vi^{[0,1]}(\omega)\in\{0,2\}$ for typical $\omega$.
 Remembering our definitions, this means that either $\vi^{[0,1]}(\omega)\in\{0,2\}$ or a predefined trading strategy makes infinite capital (at time 1) starting from one monetary unit and never risking going into debt.
 If we do not believe that making infinite capital risking only one monetary unit is possible for a predefined trading strategy (i.e., that the market is ``efficient'', in a very weak sense), we should expect $\vi^{[0,1]}(\omega)\in\{0,2\}$.
-This looks like an arbitrage-type argument, but there are two important differences: \begin{itemize} \item Our condition of market efficiency is only needed for the interpretation of our results; the results themselves do not depend on it.
-The standard no-arbitrage conditions are conditions in mathematical theorems (such as various versions of the First FTAP). \item The usual no-arbitrage conditions are conditions on our stochastic models of the market.
+This looks like an arbitrage-type argument, but there are two important differences: \begin{itemize} \item Our condition of market efficiency is only needed for the interpretation of our results; their mathematical statements do not depend on it.
+The standard no-arbitrage conditions are used directly in mathematical theorems (such as the First FTAP and the generalized Second FTAP). \item The usual no-arbitrage conditions are conditions on the currently observed prices or our stochastic model of the market (or both).
 On the contrary, our condition of market efficiency describes what we expect to happen, or not to happen, on the actual price path. \end{itemize}